Pathways to Recovery

-- Referrals to other services such as drug and alcohol services, counselors, CAHS-MH.
-The support worker can assist participants to get to their appointments and accompany them to the appointment if requested.
+- Referrals to other services such as drug and alcohol services, counsellors, CAHS-MH.
+The support worker can assist participants to get to their appointments and accompany them if requested,

 Who can participate?

-To be eligible for the Pathways to Recovery Program participants need to have a diagnosed mental illness.
+To be eligible for the Pathways to Recovery Program participants need to be over 18 years of age and have a diagnosed mental illness.
 New participants can either self-refer or be referred through another service provider.

 NT Partners in Recovery

 Recovery is different for everyone.
 PIR participants decide what it means for them and what they want your life to be like.
-Partners in Recovery can help individuals to have a hopeful, meaningful and satisfying life beyond their mental illness.
-At Partners in Recovery participants have a PIR Facilitator who will work with them, their family or carer to help plan their recovery and get the services and support needed to get there.
+PIR can help individuals to have a hopeful, meaningful and satisfying life beyond their mental illness.
+PIR participants have a PIR Facilitator who will work with them, their families or carer to help plan their recovery and get the services and support needed to get there.

-Partners in Recovery aims to support individuals, and their carers and families in their recovery by facilitating tailored ‘wrap-around’ care and getting multiple services to work together in a more coordinated and integrated way.
-Partners in Recovery brings together a range of agencies across the mental health, general health, housing, employment and training, and drug and alcohol sectors and acts as the mechanism that glues together all the services and supports within the region that a person may need to recover.
+PIR supports individuals, and their carers and families by facilitating tailored ‘wrap-around’ care.
+PIR brings together a range of agencies across the mental health, general health, housing, employment and training, and drug and alcohol sectors and acts as the mechanism that glues together all the services and supports that a person may need to recover.
 Partners in Recovery is not a clinical service or a new ‘service’ in the traditional sense.
 Rather, it has a facilitation role to assist in finding and/or better coordinating existing services and supports.